-To pass the professionalism component of the Overall Student Performance Evaluation, the five (5) criteria must receive a score of "Above Expectation" or "As Expected".
-If any of the five criteria receives a score of "Below Expectation" the student will have failed, this component and will have to repeat the rotation.
+To pass the professionalism component of the Overall Student Performance Evaluation, the five (5) elements of criterion must receive a score of "Above Expectation" or "As Expected".
+If any one of the five elements receives a score of "Below Expectation" the student will have failed this component and will have to repeat the rotation.

-Students who fail a clinical clerkship/course elective shall repeat the rotation.
-The student must clerkship/course register, pay the corresponding fees, complete and pass the clerkship/course before being promoted.
-The repeated clerkship/course will be recorded in the academic record with an "R" next to the grade obtained.
+Students who fail a clinical clerkship or elective shall repeat the rotation.
+The student must register, pay the corresponding fees, complete and pass the clerkship/elective before being promoted.
+The repeated clerkship/elective will be recorded in the academic record with an "R" next to the grade obtained.
 A student will be allowed to repeat the clinical clerkship or elective only once.
 In the event that a fourth-year student decides to take a different subject elective other than the one that was failed, the "F" grade of the previous elective will be included when calculating the student's grade point average.

-Students who fail two (2) consecutive clerkships, will be individually evaluated by the Evaluation and Promotion Committee to determine whether they must repeat the year or withdraw from School.
+Students who fail two (2) consecutive clerkships, will be individually evaluated by the SEPC to determine whether they must repeat the year or withdraw from school.
 A student is allowed to repeat only one year and only for justifiable reasons.
-The Evaluation and Promotion Committee considers each case on an individual basis and informs the student of the decision.
+The SEPC considers each case on an individual basis and informs the student of the decision.
 Students may appeal the decision through the procedures designated in the Executive Order 2016-01: Due Process Policy.

-REMEDIAL WORK, RE-EXAMINATION, AND DETERMINATION OF FINAL GRADES MPH PROGRAM
+MPH PROGRAM REMEDIAL WORK, RE-EXAMINATION, AND DETERMINATION OF FINAL GRADES